django-oscar/django-oscar-paypal/README.rst

 .. _`PayPal Express`: https://www.paypal.com/uk/cgi-bin/webscr?cmd=_additional-payment-ref-impl1
 .. _`PayPal Payflow Pro`: https://merchant.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=merchant/payment_gateway

-The package is structured so that it can be used without Oscar if you so wish.
+These payment options can be used individually or both together.
+Further, the package is structured so that it can be used without Oscar if you so wish.

 * `Full documentation`_
 * `Continuous integration status`_